gl2001wl/leonblog/_posts/2015-09-03-set-up-blog-by-jekyllsite-on-github.markdown

 git checkout  --orphan gh-pages
  {% endhighlight %}

-+	Create a new repostory in your github, I use `leonblog`
++	Create a new repository in your github, I use `leonblog`

 +	Initialize jekyll add commit it to github